josephearl/awesome-retrospectives/README.md

 For when you want information on specific issues or tips for improving your retrospectives:

 * [Inside Atlassian: seven steps for better retrospectives](https://www.atlassian.com/blog/agile/retrospectives-atlassian) - Tips for structuring and facilitating retrospectives.
 * [Retrospective fatigue?
-How to increase follow-through on action items](http://finding-marbles.com/2012/04/25/retrospective-fatigue-how-to-increase-follow-through-action-items/) - How to make sure
+How to increase follow-through on action items](http://finding-marbles.com/2012/04/25/retrospective-fatigue-how-to-increase-follow-through-action-items/) - Advice on getting teams to complete retrospective commitments.